Leucine (inci)

 This section has been translated automatically.

-"Leucine" (from Greek leukos = white - leucine crystallizes out in white platelets) refers to the proteinogenic amino acid leucine, which is essential for humans and plays a central role in the energy balance in muscle tissue.
-Leucine is combined with isoleucine and valine to form the Branched Chain Amino Acids (BCAAs).
-Along with methionine and cystine, leucine is an important component of hair keratin.
-It is coded by the codons UUA, UUG, CUU, CUC, CUA and CUG.
+"Leucine" (from the Greek λευκός = white - leucine crystallizes in white platelets) refers to the proteinogenic amino acid leucine, which is essential for humans and plays a central role in the energy balance in muscle tissue.
+Leucine is grouped with isoleucine and valine to form the branched-chain amino acids (BCAAs = Branched Chain Amino Acids).
+Alongside methionine and cystine, it is an important component of hair keratin.
+It is coded via the codons UUA, UUG, CUU, CUC, CUA and CUG.

-Leucine is - bound in peptides - a component of animal and plant proteins.
-The following are particularly rich in leucine (percentages in relation to the respective total protein): raw beef (8.0%), chicken egg (8.6%), wholemeal maize flour (12.3%), unpeeled rice (8.3%).
-Leucine deficiency is caused either by insufficient intake with food or by vitamin B6 hypovitaminosis.
+Leucine - bound in peptides - is a component of animal and plant proteins.
+The following are particularly rich in leucine (percentage of total protein): raw beef (8.0 %), hen's egg (8.6 %), wholemeal maize flour (12.3 %) and unhulled rice (8.3 %).
+Leucine deficiency is caused either by inadequate dietary intake or by vitamin B6 hypovitaminosis.

 Field of application/use